Tea set on a table

 Alliance for Community Research and Development (ACRD)

 Hi TEA Community!
 I am an external evaluator for CTPP programs and a member of GrEEN TEA.
 I love being a community-based researcher working with diverse people to address local concerns.
 For nearly 30 years, I have had the privilege of working with academic and community teams to understand and improve conditions that improve quality of life, especially with our most vulnerable and underrepresented groups.
 Growing up in a pro-tobacco culture, I have been a tobacco prevention advocate most of my life, doing my best to prevent tobacco use from taking my loved ones.
 I have been a tobacco prevention researcher since 1993 and supporting CTPP-funded local agencies and competitive grantees since 2004.
 In 2018, I was thrilled to lead a team to develop "Fighting Flavored Tobacco: A Best Practice Guide for Developing Local Policy Campaigns to Restrict the Sale of Flavored Tobacco Products in California."
 I love working with gritty tobacco prevention teams serving under-resourced communities most targeted by Big Tobacco.
 There is a lot of joy in using good evaluation to pass local tobacco-prevention policies.
 The Tobacco Evaluator Alliance – TEA – is a wonderful way to learn and advance our tobacco prevention goals.
-Really glad to be in TEA together.
+I am really glad to be in TEA together.

 Sue Haun, MA